MetaMask/SIPs/SIPS/sip-26.md

 The RPC Router will be a new native component responsible for routing JSON-RPC requests to the appropriate Snap or keyring.

-To route a request, the RPC Router must extract the method name and chain ID from the request object.
+To route a request, the RPC Router MUST extract the method name and chain ID from the request object.
 It then determines whether the method is supported by a Protocol Snap or an Account Snap, with Account Snaps taking precedence over Protocol Snaps.